davekilian/davekilian.github.com/_posts/2023-02-08-acquire-release.markdown

 draft: true
 ---

 "Memory ordering semantics" like *acquire* and *release* are confusing.
-Plenty of people who are perfectly competent at writing lock-free code in native languages like C, C++ or Rust, still have trouble understanding what these things do or when they're helpful.
+Plenty of people who are perfectly competent at writing lock-free code in native languages like C, C++ or Rust, don't fully get what these things do or when to use them.
 I'm hoping this post can help clear up some of the confusion.

 I think you'll know everything you need about these things once you can answer this question:

 <center><i>What</i> is being acquired and released?</center>

 The short answer is *ownership of other memory*.
-But I'm guessing that leaves you with more questions than answers.
+But I'm guessing that leaves you with more questions than answers!
 Let's back it up ... a lot.
 In figuring out how these acquire-release things are supposed to help us, we might find ourselves questioning our most basic assumptions of  how computers run code.
 It'll be a long climb, but I think you'll like the view from the top!

 Read this in your best [Gilfoyle](https://www.hbo.com/silicon-valley/cast-and-crew/bertram-gilfoyle) impression: *If memory worked the way you thought it did, you'd never need to acquire or release anything.
 Unfortunately, memory doesn't work the way you think it does.*

 ## How you think memory works

 For the sake of example, say you're building a lock-free single-producer single-consumer ring queue.
-In more words: we're building a data structure with queue semantics, backed by a ring buffer, where we have one thread that enqueues all the items, and another thread that dequeues all those items asynchronously.
+That means we're building a queue data structure, backed by a circular array of entries, designed for cases where we have one thread that enqueues all the items, and another thread that dequeues all those items asynchronously.
 If this seems contrived, just pretend we're working with Linux's [io_uring](https://en.wikipedia.org/wiki/Io_uring) interface, where a ring is two of these queues: one to submit I/O from userland to the kernel (the send queue) and another for the kernel to deliver results back to the user (the completion queue).

-Here's a 'toy' implementation of such a queue:
+Here's a 'toy' implementation of such a queue.
+For simplicitly, I'll omit code for annoying little problems like allocating the entry array or preventing the queue from overflowing, so we can focus on the core logic:

 ```c++
 class toy_queue {